So, don’t stop here, you’re a scroll away from demystifying sulphates and whether a sulphate-free shampoo is right for you.

 Sulphate-free shampoo uses different surfactants to get the lather and clean.
 There are different types of surfactants that all work to make the product, or in this case shampoo, easier to spread across hair.

 Why use sulphate-free shampoo

 While SLS and SLES have excellent, A-mazing, top-notch safety records, there are a couple of reasons you might opt for a sulphate-free shampoo.

 Exposure to sulphates in high concentrations or for a prolonged period can irritate the skin, particularly if your skin’s on the sensitive side.
-So, if you find your skin irritates easily, you might want to try a SLS shampoo that gives you a gentle cleanse without compromising on effectiveness.
+So, if you find your skin irritates easily, you might want to try a SLS free shampoo that gives you a gentle cleanse without compromising on effectiveness.
 Aussie’s SOS Collection’s just the one you’re after!
 It’s SLS free, from the SOS Kiss of Life Shampoo and Conditioner to the instant repair treatment shots.

 Another lookout when using shampoos containing sulphates is dry hair.
 Sulphates are so effective at cleaning, completely removing oils and impurities from hair, which can leave strands feeling dry and brittle.
 If you don’t follow up with an intense conditioner or deep treatment, it can make those precious tresses more susceptible to damage.
 So, if you’re using a shampoo with sulphates, just make sure a deeply nourishing conditioner is also part of your haircare routine.